paring-chan/AdofaiUtils/README.md

 # AdofaiUtils2

-A mod that provides some utils for A Dance of Fire and Ice.
+Some Utilities for A Dance of Fire and Ice

+## Development

+`lib/ref`
+- MelonLoader.dll

+`lib/Managed` - ADOFAI Managed folder